YuvDwi/WAT-course/README.md

   <p>Upload your transcript and get personalized course suggestions based on your academic strengths, interests, and comprehensive student review data.</p>
 </div>

-## 🚀 Features
+## Features

+WATCourse helps students discover their next courses by analyzing their academic history and matching it with comprehensive course data.
+Here's what it does:

-- **📄 PDF Transcript Analysis**: Advanced parsing of academic transcripts using pdfminer.six
+- **PDF Transcript Analysis**: Parses academic transcripts using pdfminer.six to extract course codes and grades
-- **🧠 Machine Learning Recommendations**: Vector embeddings and cosine similarity for intelligent course matching
+- **Machine Learning Recommendations**: Uses vector embeddings and cosine similarity to find courses that match your academic profile
-- **📊 Student Review Integration**: Natural language processing of UWFlow student reviews
+- **Student Review Integration**: Incorporates real student feedback from UWFlow using natural language processing
-- **🎯 Personalized Scoring**: Balanced algorithm considering easiness, usefulness, and student satisfaction
+- **Personalized Scoring**: Balances course similarity with practical factors like difficulty, usefulness, and student satisfaction
-- **🌈 Department Diversity**: Ensures recommendations span different academic departments
-- **🔒 Privacy First**: No personal data stored, transcripts deleted after processing
-- **⚡ Real-time Results**: Sub-5 second analysis and recommendation generation
+- **Department Diversity**: Makes sure recommendations aren't all from the same department to encourage well-rounded exploration
+- **Privacy Focused**: Your transcript is processed and immediately deleted - no personal data is stored anywhere
+- **Fast Results**: Get recommendations in under 5 seconds

-## 🏗️ Architecture
+## Architecture

 ### Frontend
 - **Next.js 14** with App Router